pustotnik/curriculum-vitae/src/alexander-magola.md

 ## About me
 A multi-skilled Linux software engineer and team leader with 20 years of experience.
-As a self-starter I always pay attention to the quality and performance (when necessary) of a code/product and prefer to use Linux both at work and home.
+As a self-starter I always pay attention to the quality and performance (when necessary) of a code/product and prefer to use Linux both at work and at home.
 I like (and have a lot of experience) designing/improving project architecture and conducting research.
 I prefer simple but flexible solutions when possible.
 And it is important for me